Women in Karate

 The popular view of Karate practitioners is of bald headed men with no teeth, but this is far from true.

-Many women of all ages practise karate and there are many highly skilled and highly regarded female martial artists such as Emma Elmes (Left) and Cynthia Rothrock (Below).
+Many women of all ages practise karate and there are many highly skilled and highly regarded female martial artists such as Cynthia Rothrock (Right).

 This is not a recent phenomenon, Shaolin nuns were practicing the martial arts over a thousand years ago!